What is a Series LLC?

 Form a Delaware Series LLC Now

-Under Delaware law, a limited liability company (LLC) may be composed of an individual series of membership interests.
-This type of entity is referred to as the Delaware series LLC.
-Each series is effectively treated as a separate entity, meaning the debts, liabilities, obligations and expenses of one series cannot be enforced against another series of the LLC or against the LLC as a whole.
+For entrepreneurs managing multiple ventures at the same time, traditional LLC structures don’t always offer the flexibility they need.
+As an alternative, a limited liability company (LLC) may be composed of an individual series of membership interests.
+This type of entity is referred to as the Delaware Series LLC.
+Each series is effectively treated as a separate entity, meaning the debts, liabilities, obligations, and expenses of one series cannot be enforced against another series of the LLC or against the LLC as a whole.

 Few types of business entities have attracted as much interest from people as the Delaware series LLC.
 Today, less than half of the U.S. states allow you to form a Series LLC, with Delaware being the first to popularize the entity.